Pillar 3 Disclosure

 The Firm places strong reliance on the operational procedures and controls that it has in place in order to mitigate risk and seeks to ensure that all personnel are aware of their responsibilities in this respect.

 The Firm has identified a number of key operational risks.
-These relate to disruption of the office facilities, system failures, trade failures and failure of third party service providers.
+These relate to disruption of the office facilities, system failures, cyber security considerations, trade failures and failure of third party service providers.
 Appropriate policies are in place to mitigate against risks, including appropriate insurance policies and business continuity plans.

 The main credit risk to which the Firm is exposed is in respect to the failure of its debtors to meet their contractual obligations.
 The majority of the Firm’s receivable is related to investment management activities.
 The Firm believes its credit risk exposure is limited since the Firm’s revenue is ultimately related to management fees received from funds.
 These management fees are drawn throughout the year from the funds managed.
 Other credit exposures include bank deposits and office rental deposits.